 Positive reinforcement | Praise efforts to face challenges |

-With the use of these approaches parents can help their children work through discomfort with the help of resilience and emotional growth.
-Then we will touch upon ways to assist kids deal with social issues.
+With the use of these approaches, parents can help their children work through discomfort with the help of resilience and emotional growth.
+Then we will touch upon ways to assist kids in dealing with social issues.

 Helping Kids Navigate Social Challenges